Still Stuck in Therapy? This Is Where Things Start to Shift

 This work is about creating movement.
 Not perfection.

-If you feel stuck in old patterns of anxiety, overwhelm, or shame, a Break the Pattern Intensive can help create a quick noticeable movement.
+If you feel stuck in old patterns of anxiety, overwhelm, or shame, a Brainspotting Intensive can help create noticeable movement in patterns that have felt stuck

 Intensive Options